Team94Mate/husto_language_studio/frontend/README.md

 In this project, I developed a website for an online English language school using modern web development technologies:

 - **React**: Utilized React to build a dynamic and responsive user interfacey.
+- **TypeScript**: Integrated TypeScript for type safety and improved code quality, enhancing the development experience with better tooling and error checking.
 - **Context API**: Employed the Context API for state management, ensuring a predictable and consistent application state across different components.
 - **Fetch API**: function is a built-in JavaScript API for making HTTP requests.
 It’s used in the request function to send requests to the specified BASE_URL and handle responses.
 - **SCSS**: Styled the application using SCSS for modular and maintainable CSS, allowing for better organization and reuse of styles.